 FoodBAM’s newest feature is modernizing what it means to execute the grueling task of recipe costing.
 FoodBAM already tracks up-to-date data on what all of your ingredients cost.
 Just plug your recipes into the recipe costing tool and the pricing automatically produces an all-in recipe cost that includes your distributors’ prices, price per meal, net profit, waste, labor, and more.
 For the first time, you can actually set and forget your recipe costing.
 As prices change in the marketplace, this app will capture and automatically update your recipe costs.

-While it may seem like the stuff of the far-reaching future, AI technology is here and present in the restaurant industry—but it may not be how you think.
+While it may seem like the stuff of the far-reaching future, AI (artificial intelligence) technology is here and present in the restaurant industry—but it may not be how you think.
 Consider Predictive Ordering.
 Several restaurant inventory management software companies use the data they compile from operators’ POS systems and ordering guides, to better manage their inventory and keep them up to stock on items they buy regularly, what’s running low, and viable product replacements might be available.

 AI is also making its way to operators through products like Alexa and Google home.
 According to FoodNewsFeed.com, “SevenRooms recently announced a planned integration to bring voice-enabled tools to the in-service experience.
 Think, “Hey Alexa, where are my VIP guests sitting tonight?” or “Hey Alexa, do any of my tables have a peanut allergy?”
 The applications of voice technology are far-reaching, helping restaurant staff to communicate more easily, keep track of guests more seamlessly and as a result, provide a better experience to all diners.”